Teenage Mutant Ninja Turtles (2014) - Review

 Image: Paramount Pictures

 The action is very Michael Bay too.
 A lot of the action is done with the shakey-cam technique to make the action seem faster and more frantic than it really is.
-It's all over the place, difficult to make out what exactly is going on, and the CGI is so unrealistically distasteful that I couldn't ever get past the thought of this all being done in a computer.
+It's all over the place, difficult to make out what exactly is going on, and the CGI is so unrealistically distasteful that I couldn't ever get past the thought of this all being done on a computer.
 It would have been better as a cartoon because then there'd be room for tension.
 The action is boring because there's no tension and it all just feels like a screensaver injected into the film.

 This is exciting, right?